ccinkosky/cinko-dev-stash/README.md

 Note: The key is passed to your callback function.
 You could then set the value in the cache again by using window.stash.set().

 Note: getElse returns a promise, so the function needs to be called within an asynchronous function using 'await' in order to return the actual value and not another promise.

-Note: Do to the inconsistant behavior when calling .toString() on a function, it is best for your function not too use async->await and rather use .then() if it needs to await on a promise.
 ```js
 /**
  * Get a value stored in the cache under 'user-name'.
 If it doesn't